 Our first stop was a little canyon that you could walk into and on top of.
 For some reason I got a little freaked out exploring the top part.
 I actually crawled (like a huge idiot) over a particularly narrow part.
 Apparently other tourists laughed and took pictures… but hey, maybe I’m a meme now? 🙂

-We walked around the park for hours as we soaked up the sunlight – taking in another beautiful waterfall, checking out the canyon created by tectonic movement, exploring historical places (it is the original meeting place for Iceland’s parliament) and watching snorkelers waddle over to swim in the fissure.
+We walked around the park for hours as we soaked up the sunlight – taking in another beautiful waterfall (Öxarárfoss), checking out the canyon created by tectonic movement, exploring historical places (it is the original meeting place for Iceland’s parliament) and watching snorkelers waddle over to swim in the fissure.
+Definitely a highlight of the Golden Circle Route and a must on the things to do in Iceland list!

-After all that walking we had worked up quite an appetite and I still had one thing on my mind – tomato soup!
-We decided we would try one more time to find the famed greenhouse, then write it off as a mystery.
+After all that walking, we had worked up quite an appetite and I still had one thing on my mind – tomato soup!
+We decided we would try one more time to find the famed Iceland greenhouse, then write it off as a mystery.

 They are only open from 12-4, so we had a little over two hours to find it.
 But, this time I had an X on a map that a nice gas station attendant had given me when I inquired.
 This had to work!

-Flash forward to two hours later, after taking a wrong turn because I thought I saw a sign that actually wasn’t the right sign, we made it just in time to order before they closed for the day!
+Flash forward to two hours later, after taking a wrong turn because I thought I saw a sign that actually wasn’t the right sign, we made it just in time to order before Friðheimar Greenhouse closed for the day!
 I almost cried with joy!
-And let me just tell you, it was well worth the effort to find!
+And let me just tell you, it was well worth the effort to find this unique Iceland greenhouse!
 (Note: it is right off of Route 35 in Reykholt).

 Devouring ALL THE FOOD!